TED TODD FLOORING

-Herringbone flooring, a distinctive type of parquet, is both timeless and versatile.
-With angled blocks that create a repeated arrangement, herringbone wood floors are an ornate addition to any hallway, room or commercial setting.
+Herringbone flooring, a distinctive type of parquet, has angled blocks that create a repeated arrangement.

-The continued appeal of herringbone parquet has influenced everything from floors to paving stones, upholstery to fabrics and rugs.
+Herringbone parquet has influenced everything from floors to paving stones, upholstery to fabrics and rugs.
 That’s because herringbone patterns are a great way to introduce symmetry and balance to your home.
-It also offers a range of space-boosting benefits by helping enhance the width of a room.

 - Agate – Certified as a genuine antique wood, this rarely seen flooring style can be installed as a herringbone floor.
-With a blackened silvery tone, the 100 year plus wood provides an undeniable presence and statement for nearly all scenarios.
+With a blackened silvery tone, the 100 year plus wood provides an undeniable presence.

-- Creech – An FSC certified, mid-tone European Oak, this floor works great as a refreshing and space boosting herringbone style.
-Coming in a lighter tone than many other herringbone floors, it offers a refreshing take on a timeless parquet style.
+- Creech – An FSC certified, mid-tone European Oak and lighter than many other herringbone floors, it offers a refreshing take on parquet style.

-- Quissac – Deep, rich and rustic grade, this aged floor is ideal for herringbone flooring.
-Bursting with character and inidividuality, this is the kind of floor to tell a story to every soul that treads across its planks.
+- Quissac – Deep, rich and rustic grade, this aged floor is bursting with character and individuality.

 - Temno – Sourced from decades-old vodka vats in North East Europe, these unfinished planks are highly original.
-They’re ideal as a herringbone floor as the timeless pattern is matched by the original patina and bold tones of the original wood.
-Left unfinished, choosing Temno for your herringbone floor provides a one-of-a-kind finish ready to make a grand statement.
+Left unfinished, choosing Temno for your herringbone floor provides a one-of-a-kind finish.
 Read more about in our article on the story of our Temno Oak.

 What patterns does our Herringbone Flooring create?

-Herringbone flooring creates patterns of particular prominence and popularity.
-With herringbone parquet flooring, the pieces are cut in perfect rectangles then staggered slightly so the end of one block meets the side of another.
-This creates the iconic broken zigzag pattern you’ll have seen on everything from wood floors to fabrics, paving slabs, architecture and even art.
+With herringbone parquet flooring, the pieces are cut in perfect rectangles, then staggered slightly so the end of one block meets the side of another.
+This creates the iconic broken zigzag pattern.

 Laying the boards in different directions, perhaps at 45 degrees or 90 degrees, will give your herringbone floor a different look.
 Other herringbone wood flooring patterns you can create include basket weave, double basket weave or a boxed basket weave.
 There is also the running bond formation which can be laid at different angles, and even combined with basket weave or in a combination stack for a different look.